Your CSS Profile Questions Answered

 How can you correct CSS Profile errors?

 You can adjust and update the FAFSA online anytime.
-However, the CSS can only be submitted once.
+However, the CSS Profile can only be submitted once.
 If there are errors or changes, you have to submit the update in writing to each school that your student applied to with the CSS Profile.

 Here are common mistakes made when answering the CSS Profile questions: